Music for Kids: Music Games & Activities

 Play music.
 Just playing various genres in your home throughout the day or using music to set a tone—classical or soft music near bedtime, energizing music in the morning—gives your child a feel for how music can impact our mood by helping to inspire, motivate, or relax us.

 Move to the music.
 Almost by instinct, adults sway and move when holding infants.
 Babies respond to the music in turn by moving as they are able.
-Hum softly to calm your child as you rock him.
-Play music for babies of differing beats and tempos and move your child’s arms up and down, or pat her legs to the beat.
+Hum softly to calm your child as you rock them.
+Play music for babies of differing beats and tempos and move your child’s arms up and down, or pat their legs to the beat.

 Make up rhymes.
 Toddlers thrive on repetition.
-Play or sing some of your child’s favorite songs again and again and encourage your child to join in as she naturally memorizes the words.
+Play or sing some of your child’s favorite songs on repeat and encourage your child to join in as she naturally memorizes the words.
 Toddlers also like silly fun.
-Once your child has learned a toddler song, encourage him or her to change the words to make a unique, funny version.
+Once your child has learned a toddler song, encourage them to change the words to make a unique, funny version.

 Try music lessons.
 About the age of six, children may begin to show interest in playing an instrument.
 It is important to allow your child to use instruments to further an understanding of music, rather than focusing on practicing to proficiency.
 So often, at this age, once the focus changes to proficiency, children’s joy in music disappears.
-Begin slowly, and wait a few years before integrating repeated practice sessions.
+Begin music lessons slowly.